DouglasNeuroInformatics/OpenDataCapture/docs/introduction/target-users.md

 ## Clinical Staff

 The platform is designed primarily for clinical personnel, including doctors, nurses, and administrative assistants.
-These users will likely access the platform through Chrome browser on a desktop computer.
+These users will likely access the platform using Google Chrome on a desktop computer.
 It is safe to assume that the vast majority of these users will prefer a graphical user interface and will have little/no experience with the command line.

 ## Research Subjects